arhaan26/Akwins/README.md

 # Akwins
- this is A python project made with Tkinter and SQlite3
+ This is a python project made with Tkinter and SQlite3.